iccelou91/JAWS/README.md

 JAWS is a system for quickly designing web scrapers.
 It contains a framework for designing custom resources, parsers and outputs for entirely custom scrapers as well as a few implemenations for common use cases.

 # Dependenices
 JAWS is written in Python, for Python2.
-The dependencies are outlined in requirements.txt.
-The easiest way to install these dependencies is with pip, by running the following command:

-        pip install -r requirements.txt
+The dependencies for the latest version are:
+* mechanize==0.2.5
+* requests==2.2.1

+JAWS can also be installed with easy_install or pip.

 # Components
 The core components of the JAWS framework can be found in core.py.